 By default, the notices relevant to the linked user are listed on the Notices page.
 You can replace the default CitizenCommunicationsStrategy implementation with your own custom implementation.

 Chapter 8.
 Customizing the Universal Access Responsive Web Application

 Use this information to customize Universal Access for your organization.
-Related tasks
+Related information IEG in the Universal Access Responsive Web Application